Making an Offer on a Property

 - Your offer amount

 - State if the exchange of contracts is to include a cooling off period, or if the exchange is to be unconditional.
-If this is the case you will need a 66W certificate.
-In the case of a pre auction offer you will need to remove the cooling off period.
+In the case of a pre auction offer you will need to remove the cooling off period and you will need to provide a 66W certificate

 - Try to include reasons for your offer amount.
 Include comparable property sales results and any issues arising from your due diligence.